-"Non-Current Mortgage Loan Percentage" means with respect to each Distribution Date, a percentage, equal to the aggregate Unpaid Principal Balance (for this purpose, as reduced by the aggregate of any Post-Closing Principal Forbearance Amounts for such Distribution Date) of all Mortgage Loans at the end of the Collection Period relating to such Distribution Date that are ninety (90) days or more delinquent, in foreclosure, REO, or have been modified in the six (6) months preceding the end of the Collection Period relating to such Distribution Date, divided by the aggregate Unpaid Principal Balance (for this purpose, as reduced by the aggregate of any Post-Closing Principal Forbearance Amounts for such Distribution Date) of all Mortgage Loans at the end of the Collection Period relating to such Distribution Date.
+"Non-Current Mortgage Loan Amount" means with respect to each Distribution Date, an amount equal to the aggregate Unpaid Principal Balance of the Mortgage Loans (for this purpose, as reduced by the aggregate of any Post-Closing Principal Forbearance Amount for such Distribution Date) at the end of the Collection Period relating to such Distribution Date that are ninety (90) days or more delinquent, in foreclosure, REO, or have been modified in the six (6) months preceding the end of the Collection Period relating to such Distribution Date.

+"Non-Current Mortgage Loan Percentage" means with respect to each Distribution Date, a percentage equal to (i) (a) the Non-Current Mortgage Loan Amount minus (b) the Reperforming Post-Forbearance Plan Mortgage Loan Amount, divided by (ii) the aggregate Unpaid Principal Balance (for this purpose, as reduced by the aggregate of any Post-Closing Principal Forbearance Amounts for such Distribution Date) of all Mortgage Loans at the end of the Collection Period relating to such Distribution Date.